dhangerkapil/azure-openai/README.md

 # Azure OpenAI Examples

-This repository shares example code and example prompts for accomplishing common tasks with the [Azure OpenAI API].
+This repo is a compilation of useful Azure OpenAI Service resources and code samples.
+[Azure OpenAI API].

+The Azure OpenAI service provides REST API access to OpenAI's powerful language models on the Azure cloud.
+These models can be easily adapted to your specific task including but not limited to content generation, summarization, semantic search, and natural language to code translation.
+Users can access the service through REST APIs, Python SDK, or our web-based interface in the Azure OpenAI Studio.

-To try these examples yourself, you’ll need an Azure account with Azure OpenAI Service creater.
+To try these examples, you’ll need an Azure account with Azure OpenAI Service.
 [Create a free account to get started.][Azure OpenAI API]
 Most code examples are written in Python, though the concepts can be applied in any language.

-In the same way that a cookbook's recipes don't span all possible meals or techniques, these examples don't span all possible use cases or methods.
-Use them as starting points upon which to elaborate, discover, and invent.

 ## Related resources